woaproject/deployment-bridge/upgradable-wo-parity/DETAILS.md

 ### 1. Preparing
 1. A new user without sudo access is created.
 By default it's named `bridgeuser`, but can be controlled by `service_user` variable in `authority_node.yml`

-2. UFW is configured to allow inbound tcp connections only on ssh port (`22` by default) and tcp/udp connections on p2p ports:
+2. UFW is configured to allow inbound tcp connections only on ssh port (`22` by default)
-    * `30303` (so that external ethereum nodes could communicate with bridge node, assuming they use default port)

 3. Syslog forwarding to remote server is setup by editing `/etc/rsyslog.conf` file.
 This is done only if `syslog_server_port` is not empty